Vi369/Mega_Backend/Readme.md

-# Backend ( VTube )
+# vTubeBackend

-This project marks a significant milestone in my backend development journey, where I've delved into various technologies and frameworks to build a comprehensive video hosting website enriched with tweet functionalities.
-Using Node.js, Express.js, MongoDB, Mongoose, JWT, Multer, Bcrypt, Cloudinary, and many more, i have create a robust backend for a feature-rich video hosting website with tweet functionalities.
+This project marks a key milestone in my backend development journey.
+I've explored a variety of technologies and frameworks to build a full-featured video hosting platform enhanced with tweet-style interactions.
+Built with Node.js, Express.js, MongoDB, Mongoose, JWT, Multer, Bcrypt, Cloudinary, and more, VTube's backend is designed to be scalable, secure, and easy to extend.

 ## Features